LittleBitwise/LSL-Plugin/README.md

 The syntax definition of that package has been a little lacking, so I wrote this as a small learning experience.
 I intend to use this as a drop-in replacement, rather than dive into the code that would generate this file.

+To use this syntax as a replacement, replace the contents of `Sublime Text/PackagesLSL/LSL.sublime-syntax` with the file from this repo.
+The "LSL > LSL" language option will become "LSL > Bitwise-LSL"

 Some specific improvements include:
 - opening braces are marked correctly with `.begin`
 - vector / rotation literals can be highlighted properly (nested expressions are still WIP)